 Salvadoran National Previously Deported

-Eagle Pass, Texas – U.S. Border Patrol agents assigned to the Eagle Pass South Station on Sept.
-16, arrested a member of the Mara Salvatrucha, MS-13, criminal gang, who had been previously deported.
+DEL RIO, Texas – U.S. Border Patrol agents assigned to the Uvalde Station arrested a member of a known criminal gang, from El Salvador, Nov.
+19.

-The man faces prosecution under 8 USC § 1326 – reentry after deportation, which carries a maximum sentence of 20 years in prison.
+Monterosa-Portillo faces prosecution under 8 USC § 1326 – reentry after deportation, a felony which carries a maximum sentence of 20 years in prison.

 U.S. Customs and Border Protection is the unified border agency within the Department of Homeland Security charged with the management, control and protection of our nation's borders at and between official ports of entry.
 CBP is charged with securing the borders of the United States while enforcing hundreds of laws and facilitating lawful trade and travel.